horazont/ansible-mta/README.rst

 * ``mta_override_hostname`` (string, optional): If set, this is used as value for myhostname instead of the value of ``inventory_hostname``.

+If you’d like to add further files from another role, install them to ``/etc/postfix/aliases.d/`` using file names ending in ``.aliases``, and notify the ``update include alias file`` handler.
+These files will automatically be concatenated and installed to ``/etc/postfix/aliases``.

 Mailman
 -------
 * ``mta_use_mailman`` (bool, default false):  Set this to enable the mailman